Aaryan-Ajith-Dev/Image-Processing-Project/README.md

 d. service:
 This directory has two files.
-The LoggingService.java file has various methods to aid logging the use of a service.
+The LoggingService.java file has various methods to aid in logging service.
 The PhotoEffectService.java file has a PhotoEffectService class.
 It has methods of the form public ResponseEntity<byte[]> apply<feature_name>Effect.
-In each of these methods we have added lines of code in the "todo" section that assign the modified pixels to the modifiedImage matrix using the corresponding apply methods defined in the EffectImplementation directory.
+In each of these methods, we have added lines of code in the "todo" section that assign the modified pixels to the modified image matrix using the corresponding apply methods defined in the EffectImplementation directory.